KDE/documentation-docs-labplot-org/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+This is a comment and is not visible in the documentation.

 Welcome to Labplot's documentation!
 ===================================